rpriven/toolbelt/README.md

 This script installs / updates some of the important key tools for Pentesters and Bug Bounty Hunters.
-You probably have most of these tools installed already (as it was designed for use with Kali/Debian/Ubuntu), but it is useful for me to have it all together in one script so I don't have to take the time to search for everything when I make a new VM or have to go through and install everything manually.
+You probably have most of these tools installed already (as it was designed for use with Kali/Debian/Ubuntu), but it is useful for me to have it all together in one script so I don't have to take the time to search for everything when I make a new VM or have to go through and install or update everything manually.

 This is a rough version as it is my first attempt at building some sort of a recon framework (if you can call it that) for Pentesting, CTFs as well as Bug Bounties.
 There will be an accompanying automation script as well.